abdoulaye-tnd/tandian/books/gameofwork.md

  > If you don't believe me, walk into the nearest elevator.
 We all duck in, turn around, and look at the numbers above the door

-- he next time you get into an elevator, do not turn around.
-Simply face your fellow passengers.
+- The next time you get into an elevator, do not turn around, simply face your fellow passengers.
 And if you feel bold, say,"Good morning, how are you" ?

 - Conditioning does shape attitudes.

 - What makes conditioning such a powerful force ?
 Repetition, repetition, repetition.

-- We did not learn to avoid strangers because wi were told once, but because most of us were told every time we left the house to be wary of strangers.
+- We did not learn to avoid strangers because we were told once, but because most of us were told every time we left the house to be wary of strangers.

 ### Repetition

 - Success is the result of behavior, which is determined by attitudes, which are formed by conditioning, which takes place through repetition.

 - Repetitive learning is the only vehicle to modify conditioning which alters the attitudes that control our behavior, which produce the resultats we want.
-- One trip, one lecture, one semina, one tape won't do it.
+- One trip, one lecture, one seminar, one tape won't do it.

 - Advertisers say it takes eight repetitions before the consumer will even notice your product.